cgarz/waflcd/README.md

   Output file path.
 Default depends on input file's file extension.
 For .FTR it will be "filter.FTR_decoded.txt" and for .TXT it will be "filter.FTR"
 * --restore
   Output a vanilla filter.FTR file.
 Useful if you mess up or want to restore defaults.
 Specify target with --out-file.
 Will fail if not set. --force required to overwrite.

+The tool is written for python 3 and requires at least python 3.6 to run due to the use of an f-string.